DanielTockan/Crypto-Tracker/README.md

   const [resultsPerPage, updateResultsPerPage] = useState('100')
   ```

-The use of state allowed me to make add buttons that toggled the number of results shown on the page, and the currency in which prices were displayed in.
-The state was updated within the useEffect, and triggered a new fetch each time state was updated.
+The use of state allowed me to add buttons that toggled the number of results shown on the page, and the currency in which prices were displayed in.
+The state was updated using an event listener embedded within the buttons.
+Each time the state updated, a new fetch was triggered within the useEffect due to the arguments passed in the parentheses at the end of the hook.

 ![Buttons](./screenshots/buttons.png)

-An event listener was implemented within each button, updating the state everytime the corresponding button was clicked, like so:
+"onClick" was used to execute this like so:

 ```js
 <div className="header-button"